sethen/markdown-include/docs/how_to_make_plugins.md

 This gives you free range to do whatever you want with the tag you want to replace.
 Once the tag is encountered markdown-include will run the function.

-After the tag and it's replacement is registed, it's business as usual:
+After the tag and it's replacement is registered, it's business as usual:

 ```javascript
 markdownInclude.compileFiles('../path/to/markdown.json').then(function () {